1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 ## 2.3 Adding Parameters Manually From v2.2

-Compared to previous versions of BSB-LAN, you may notice that some parameters now no longer appear in the device-specific parameter list, even if they basically worked.
+Compared to previous versions of BSB-LAN, you may notice that some parameters now no longer appear in the device-specific parameter list, even if they seemed to work fine in previous versions.
 However, it is still possible to include selected parameters from the parameter list of version 2.2 in the current version.

 | Note |